 And even, other special errors with complicated situations.
 So, today, I’ll show you how to fix that problem and also, what is the issue with your WordPress website.

-As the error message already appears with some information, the file that you’re installing, such as a theme or a plugin is already existing, and you can’t add the same file to the same destination.
+As the error message already appears with some information, the file that you’re installing, such as a theme or a plugin is already existing, and you can’t add the same file in the same destination.

 So, WordPress knows that you have the file, and you can just activate it, or, delete it completely and upload the new one.